chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 		> add Tathagata Dasgupta o
 		ERROR: number of lines should be, er, a "number"

+Are there other error conditions that can arise?

 ## Feature 2: Implement a List command
 Next add a new command list.